dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 **Configure the reverse proxy for secure (HTTPS) client connections**

+> [!WARNING]
+> The security configuration in this section is a general configuration to be used as a starting point for further customization.
+It's impossible for us to provide an exact robust security specification that applies to all scenarios.
+The exact security configuration for Nginx servers is the responsibility of the developer and their organization.
+We're unable to provide support for third-party tooling, servers, and operating systems. *Use the configuration in this section at your own risk.*

 * Configure the server to listen to HTTPS traffic on port 443 by specifying a valid certificate issued by a trusted Certificate Authority (CA).

 * Harden the security by employing some of the practices depicted in the following */etc/nginx/nginx.conf* file.
-Examples include choosing a stronger cipher and redirecting all traffic over HTTP to HTTPS.
+The example includes redirecting all traffic over HTTP to HTTPS.

   > [!NOTE]
   > For development environments, we recommend using temporary redirects (302) rather than permanent redirects (301).
 Link caching can cause unstable behavior in development environments.